The Secret History: Plot

-Around 1985, Richard Papen leaves his hometown of Plano, California, to study literature at the elite Hampden College in Vermont.
-Richard finds he cannot enroll in the classes of the sole Classics professor Julian Morrow, who limits enrollment to a hand-picked coterie: twins Charles and Camilla Macaulay, Francis Abernathy, Henry Winter, and Edmund "Bunny" Corcoran.
+Presumed to be set in the mid-1980s, the novel opens with Richard Papen leaving his hometown of Plano, California, to study literature at the elite Hampden College in Vermont.
+Richard finds he cannot enroll in the classes of the sole Classics and Greek professor, Julian Morrow, who limits enrollment to a hand-picked coterie: twins Charles and Camilla Macaulay, Francis Abernathy, Henry Winter, and Edmund "Bunny" Corcoran.
 After Richard helps them with a translation, the other students give him advice on endearing himself to Julian, and Richard is accepted into his classes.

 Richard enjoys his new status as a member of the clique, but notices several odd behaviors from the others: they seem to constantly suffer small injuries, boil strange plants on the stove, and attempt to hide bloody clothing.
-The group is devoted to Julian, who requires his students to only take classes with him and asserts sole control over their academic careers.
+The group is devoted to Julian, who requires his students to primarily take classes with him and asserts sole control over their academic careers.
 Though Henry seems to have a strained friendship with Bunny, they spend the winter break together in Rome, while Richard lodges in an unheated warehouse.
 He nearly dies from hypothermia and pneumonia, but is rescued when Henry returns unexpectedly and brings him to the hospital.

 In the new year, tensions between Bunny and the group worsen.
 Bunny constantly insults the others and begins behaving erratically.
 Richard learns the truth from Henry: the group, minus Richard and Bunny, held a Dionysian bacchanal with Julian's approval in the woods near Francis's country estate.
 During the bacchanal, the group killed a Vermont farmer, although the details are left ambiguous.
 Bunny, who found out by chance, has been blackmailing the group ever since, with Francis and Henry giving him large amounts of money in the hopes of placating him.
 No longer able to meet Bunny's demands, and fearing that he will expose them as his mental state deteriorates, Henry convinces the group to kill Bunny.
 The five confront Bunny while hiking, and Henry pushes him into a ravine to his death.